Reviews, Best Prices, Comparisons, Expert Buying Guides

 Rate this post

-3. Improved Connectivity: Devices that are located far from the router can connect to the repeater’s network, reducing latency and improving overall connectivity.
+Improved Connectivity: The router’s faraway devices can now connect to the repeater’s network, thus minimizing latency and enhancing overall connectivity.

 Security Vulnerabilities of WiFi Repeaters